sken130/pad-boardstats/README.md

 # pad-boardstats

+I am not the author.
+This is forked from https://github.com/nachoapps/pad-boardstats

 This is a library which simplifies the process of simulating boards and checking for how often conditions are met.